 I would definitely consider it, though I’d like to get a test for whether or not I have any other vitamin deficiencies to better tailor my experience.
 The rest of KOI’s vitamin injection offerings looked tempting — they have weight-loss support shots and ones for muscle repair after workouts, for example — so I’d be curious to check out a local wellness clinic at home in Austin for similar options.

-If you’re creeped out by shots — or getting them done in front of your coworkers — and you have an MTHFR mutation, Gene Food’s MTHFR Support may be able to help.
+If you’re creeped out by shots — or getting them done in front of your coworkers — and you have an MTHFR mutation, a different type of vitamin form may able to help.
 Let us know in the comments how vitamin B12 injections have worked for you!

 The very latest on genetics, nutrition and supplements delivered to your inbox!

 We’re experimenting with QA rather than a comments section.